|

 Looking north-east to the 'Sisters'

 Spot the promontory fort just north of the end of Wine Strand Beach!
-Its just below dead centre of picture above a white house!
+Its just below dead centre of the picture above a white house!

-A coastal life-rescue boat passes by.
+A coastal rescue RNLI lifeboat passes by.

 Looking south-west to Sybil Head and Sybil Point.